FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

 Next, update your application settings.
 Navigate to the "Applications" section, then the "OAuth" tab.
 Add `http://localhost:5000/callback` to the "Authorized redirect URLs" field.
 Set the logout URL to be `http://localhost:5000`.

 These changes ensure that after the user signs in to FusionAuth, they can be sent back to the Flask application endpoint which can process the authorization code and exchange it for an access token, as well as display their profile data.
 Additionally, once the user logs out, they'll be sent back to the Flask index page.
-At the end, the app configuration would look like this:
+At the end, the app configuration looks like this:

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/oauth-tab-of-application.png" alt="Configuring the FusionAuth application for the flask portal." class="img-fluid" figure=false %}